Authorities seek prisoner who escaped at Ohio rest stop

 The State Highway Patrol says Affordable Extradition Service was transporting the inmate, Said Ali El-Khatib, from the New York Police Department to the Allen County Sheriff in Indiana.

-The patrol says the prisoner escaped Friday after asking to use the restroom at the stop along the southbound lanes of I-71.
+The patrol said the prisoner escaped Friday after asking to use the restroom at the stop along the southbound lanes of I-71.

-The patrol says the inmate was handcuffed, had shackles around his waist and an ankle, and is violent.
+The patrol said the inmate was handcuffed, had shackles around his waist and an ankle, and is violent.

 Subscribe Today